MPDR Beamforming for Almost-Cyclostationary Processes

 To address the limitations of the integer-multiple approach, we propose a difference-based construction of the candidate set.
 The modulations are computed as all pairwise differences between the estimated resonant frequencies in $\cSetEst$, accounting for deviations from the ideal harmonic model:

 This strategy produces both positive and negative frequency shifts and remains effective even when the harmonics are arbitrarily far from the integer multiples of the fundamental frequency. \Cref{fig:mod_sets} compares the two modulation strategies for a working frequency $\alpha_2$.
 The first column shows the original spectrum.
-Columns 2–3 apply the downward shifts from \eqref{eq:mod_set_down}, which only align harmonics when they lie at exact integer multiples of $\alpha_1$.
+Columns 2-3 apply the downward shifts from \eqref{eq:mod_set_down}, which only align harmonics when they lie at exact integer multiples of $\alpha_1$.
 As seen with $\alpha_4$ in column 3 in this example, any deviation from the ideal model causes the alignment to fail.
 In contrast, columns 4-5 use the difference-based shifts from \eqref{eq:mod_set_diff_delta}, successfully aligning $\alpha_4$ and $\alpha_1$ to $\alpha_2$.
 This confirms that the difference-based approach yields correct alignment for arbitrary resonant frequencies.

-\Cref{fig:synth-inharmonicity} shows SI-SDR results for the benchmark MVDR and the proposed cMVDR as a function of the noise inharmonicity.
+\Cref{fig:synth-inharmonicity} shows SI-SDR results for the benchmark MPDR and the proposed cMPDR as a function of the noise inharmonicity.
 Higher inharmonicity means that the resonant frequencies deviate more from integer multiples of the fundamental.
-The cMVDR uses either the $\times$ or $\Delta$ strategy to compute frequency shifts, assuming the resonant frequencies are known in this toy example.
-Additional details are given in \cref{ssec:experiments_synth}.
-When the noise is perfectly harmonic, both strategies perform equally well, and cMVDR achieves a \SI{10}{\decibel} gain over the MVDR.
-As the inharmonicity increases, the $\times$ strategy—based on integer-multiple assumptions—becomes less effective, with no gain at $0.5\%$ inharmonicity.
+The cMPDR uses either the $\times$ or $\Delta$ strategy to compute frequency shifts, assuming the resonant frequencies are known in this toy example.
+Additional details are given in \cref{sec:exp_setup}.
+When the noise is perfectly harmonic, both strategies perform equally well, and cMPDR achieves a \SI{10}{\decibel} gain over the MPDR.
+As the inharmonicity increases, the $\times$ strategy---based on integer-multiple assumptions---rapidly degrades, with no gains for as little as $0.5\%$ inharmonicity, highlighting the sensitivity of strict harmonic models to deviations from perfect periodicity.
 In contrast, the $\Delta$ strategy remains effective across all inharmonicity levels by aligning shifts with the observed spacing between resonant frequencies.
 The $\Delta$ strategy is therefore adopted in all the experiments that follow.